matthiasblomme/Ace_test_cases/README.md

 A very basic and dumb flow that keeps throwing exceptions and keeps performing a backout of the input message to test the backout count and backout threshold.

+### Create Json Array
+A couple of ways of creating a json array

 ### Create XML Fields
 A flow to find out how to create a self closing xml tag `<lastfield2 />` and not just create an empty xml tag ` <lastfield2></ lastfield2>`